 What does the new Bookmobile look like?

 The new Bookmobile will be comparable in size to the current Bookmobile and will carry the same great material.

 Here are some of the new features added to the Bookmobile that you can expect to see:

-- The new Bookmobile will be low-floored and have a wheel char ramp, making it 100% accessible.
+- The new Bookmobile will have a wheel char ramp, making it 100% accessible.

 - The new Bookmobile has the ability to self-level itself once parked.
 No more slanted floors!

 - The two pop outs, one at the side and one at the back, will increase floor space.

 - Tablets will be accessible for patrons to use while on the Bookmobile.

 - Two TVs will display entertainment and provide information for upcoming Lethbridge Public events.

 - An exterior book drop will allow patrons to drop off materials when the bookmobille is open and closed.